-The aspect of the issue that is particularly important to your students, however, is the matter of premarital sex.
+Is premarital sex condemned as strongly as extramarital sex in Scripture?
 The Bible does make a distinction here, since in the Old Testament law the penalty for adultery was death, while the penalty for premarital sex was marriage without the opportunity for divorce (Exodus 22:16-17; Deuteronomy 22:28-29).
 Does this mean that premarital sex is less serious than adultery, or that those who are planning to marry anyway are permitted to engage in it?
 In a sense, adultery is more serious than premarital sex, largely because it is a violation of the marriage covenant.
 Premarital sex, however, is also outside of a covenantal relationship, and thus a violation of God's intention for human sexuality.
 The only two options God makes available are marriage and sexual abstinence (I Corinthians 7:9).
 There is no third alternative.

-The passage read at the beginning of the lesson made it clear that adultery can be committed without actually engaging in sexual intercourse.
-Jesus indicated that lustful thoughts constituted adultery.
+In Matthew 5:27-28, Jesus made it clear that adultery can be committed without actually engaging in sexual intercourse when He taught that lustful thoughts constituted adultery.
 Sexual desire in itself does not constitute lust, since it is a natural drive created in all of us by God.
 Instead, the lustful thoughts described by Jesus in this passage consist of sexual desires that, if fulfilled, would be adulterous in nature.
 The desire to engage in sinful sexual activity is lust, and is in itself tantamount to adultery.

 It is this principle that allows us to answer the age-old question always asked by teenagers, "How far can I go?"
-Sexually-oriented behavior such as hand-holding and kissing is not mentioned in Scripture.
+In a society where the number of single adults is on the rise, however, it is not only teenagers who need to consider sexual guidelines.
+Sexually-oriented behavior such as handholding and kissing is not mentioned in Scripture.
 Such behavior, however, generates desires in the participants.
 We may safely say that such behavior may be evaluated on the basis of the desires it generates.
 If a certain type of behavior produces the desires just described as lustful, that behavior is sin for that person.
 Of course, it must be recognized that this will vary from person to person and from couple to couple, depending on the nature and intimacy of the relationship.
 Naturally, it is much easier to draw black-and-white lines - "This is okay, that is wrong."
 There can also be no question that the easiest kind of behavior to rationalize at the time of decision is sexual behavior.
-But your students must understand the importance of examining their own attitudes and motives with the desire to be pleasing to God in all that they do.
+But your students must understand the importance of examining their own attitudes and motives (and of teaching their children to do so) with the desire to be pleasing to God in all that they do.
 One who would honor God in these things must be brutally honest with himself and his partner.